davewsmith/play/flask-tutorial/needsagoodname/README.md

 * Test case for "Hi!" from web page
 * Test case for "Hi!" from the CLI
 * Added basic SQLAlchemy support (using SQLite3)
+* Add CliMessage model and a test of it

 ## TO DO